lguy/course-microbial-genomics/episodes/snps-phylogeny.Rmd

 $ mkdir snps
 ```

-It is very fast but a single run of snippy still takes about 10 to 12 minutes.
+Snippy is fast but a single run still takes about 2-3 minutes.
 We will therefore tell snippy to run all the samples after each other.
 However this time we can not use a wildcard to do so.
 We will instead run all the samples in a loop.

 ```bash
 $ cd ../data/trimmed_fastq/